Last updated April 2025

 Dry Cleaning

-We detailed several changes you can make around your home that will save energy.
-Several of these tasks cost nothing or nearly nothing to do; others require some upfront spending but quickly pay for themselves with lower utility bills.
+Here at Checkbook.org, we detail several changes you can make around your home that will save energy.
+Many such tasks cost nothing or nearly nothing; others require some upfront spending but quickly pay for themselves with lower utility bills.

 Purchase protection.
 Service contracts.
-AppleCare.
-Whatever retailers call them, these policies are sources of easy revenue for the outfits that hawk them and for the insurance companies that administer them and honor infrequent claims.
+AppleCare+.
+Whatever retailers call them, these policies are cash cows for the outfits that hawk them and the insurance companies that administer them and honor infrequent claims.
 But we find they are usually bad deals for you.

-For example, buy an iPhone 15 and for no extra cost you get a one-year limited manufacturer’s warranty covering repairs and 90 days of tech support.
-Pay an extra $149 for AppleCare and it extends that warranty for another two years; spend yet another $40 and you’ll get coverage for theft or loss.
+For example, buy an iPhone 16 and for no extra cost you get a one-year limited manufacturer’s warranty covering repairs and 90 days of free tech support.
+Pay an extra $13.99/month (or $140/year) for AppleCare+ and you’ll get coverage for accidental damage, theft, and loss.

 The problem?
-Even after paying those premiums, you’ll still have to pay extra if you run into trouble.
+Even after those premiums, you’ll still have to pay extra if you run into trouble.
 Cracked screen?
-There’s a $29 deductible to fix it under AppleCare; you’ll pay $99 if your clumsiness or a product defect necessitates a different type of fix.
-And if you bought Apple’s full-boat policy covering theft and loss, you’ll still have to shell out a $149 deductible to replace a lost phone.
+There’s a $29 deductible to fix it under AppleCare+.
+You’ll pay $99 if your clumsiness or a product defect necessitates a different type of fix.
+If you lose your phone or it’s stolen the deductible is $149 per occurrence, and you’re limited to two losses per year.

 Even if you want an extended warranty, you can usually get it for free.
-Many credit cards automatically provide free extended warranties when you use them to pay for products that have manufacturer’s warranties.
-Costco and Sam’s Club also offer free warranty extensions.
+Many credit cards automatically provide them for free when you use their cards to purchase products that have manufacturer’s warranties.
+Costco also offers free warranty extensions.
 That so many companies give away extended warranties is an obvious sign that they’re not worth paying for.

 Exterminators

 If you have a pest problem, before you hire an exterminator learn what you can do yourself.
-Unless termites or bedbugs are the problem, homeowners can solve most creepy-crawly invasions themselves.
+Unless your home is infested with termites or bedbugs, you can solve most creepy-crawly invasions yourself.
 If you do hire help, consult our ratings of area services, and avoid long-term contracts.
 A single treatment performed properly will rid you of most household vermin.
 Suspect termites or bedbugs?
 Get several inspections and proposals.

 Eyewear—Designer Frames

-Luxottica frames can cost from less than $100 to several thousand bucks per pair.
-It’s hard to justify paying hefty prices for designer frames when you can buy a far less expensive model at Target that possibly was made in the same facility, and the manufacturing cost of both models probably was less than $5.
+With one corporation controlling a large share of the manufacture and distribution of eyeglass frames and lenses, it’s tricky to figure out whether you’re getting a good deal.
+EssilorLuxottica’s designer-label frames cost from $300 to several thousand bucks per pair.
+It’s hard to justify paying such hefty prices when you can buy a nearly identical—and far less expensive—model that possibly was made in the same facility, and the cost to manufacture both models was probably less than $5.
+Click here for more advice on buying eyewear and contact lenses.

 Fitness Equipment Purchased New

-Lots of New Year’s resolvers buy treadmills, stationary bikes, elliptical trainers, and cross-country ski simulators but then (often pretty quickly!) end up back on the couch bingeing on Netflix.
+Many New Year’s resolvers buy treadmills, stationary bikes, rowing machines, elliptical trainers, and cross-country ski simulators, but then (often quickly!) end up back on the couch bingeing Netflix.

 Furniture and Carpet Protection Plans

 In the past, stores offered to apply a stain-resistant coating.
 Now those coatings are applied during the manufacturing process.
-What the stores offer is lousy insurance coverage.
+What the stores offer is skimpy insurance coverage at high prices.
 Don’t buy it.

 Gasoline—High Octane

-If your car’s owners manual specifies a high-octane formulation, then use it.
-Otherwise, fill ’er up with regular—your engine won’t care about the difference.
+If your car’s owner’s manual specifies a high-octane formulation, then use it.
+Otherwise, fill ’er up with regular—your engine won’t run any differently.

-Yes, you can save money by buying in bulk at warehouse clubs or by stocking up during great sales—but not if half of your purchases are wasted due to spoilage.
+Yes, you can save money by buying in bulk or by stocking up during great sales—but not if you waste a bunch of food due to spoilage.
 Smart ways to save at the supermarket: Plan your meals.
-Make a shopping list, and stick to it so you buy only what you need.
+Make a shopping list and stick to it, so you buy only what you need.
 Shop specials, but stock up only on nonperishables.
-Keep track of what you throw away so you’ll buy less of it.
+Check expiration dates.
+Keep track of what you pitch so you’ll buy less of it.
 Don’t shop while hungry.
 Avoid impulse purchases.
-Pay attention to labels to eschew products with little nutritional value.
 Use per-unit pricing to identify which products are the best values.
 Instead of name brands, try store brands, which usually cost five to 10 percent less.
-Finally, use Checkbook’s ratings of grocery stores for quality and price to determine whether you can save by switching to a lower-cost store.
+Finally, use Consumers’ Checkbook’s ratings of grocery stores for quality and price to determine whether you can save by switching stores.

 Gym Memberships

-The entire fitness industry thrives on good intentions.
+The fitness industry thrives on good intentions.
 Most people who sign up for gym memberships stop using them after only a few months.
 Before joining, think realistically about what activities you are likely to participate in and how often you’ll use the facilities.
-Be sure to weigh all your options: Can you work out for free or less expensively some other way—for example, by doing exercises at home, running, biking, joining a sports team or exercise class, or using a government-run rec center or YMCA?
+Weigh your options: Can you work out for free or less expensively some other way by exercising at home, running, biking, joining a sports team, or using a government-run rec center or YMCA?
+Click here for more advice on choosing a gym or fitness center, plus ratings of local workout spots.

-If you still want to sign up, you can find more advice, and ratings of local gyms, here.
-Also, know that many health insurers incentivize fitness by offering deals on gym memberships.
-Some will even reimburse gym fees if you go often enough.
+Many health insurers incentivize fitness by offering deals on gym memberships.
+Some even reimburse gym fees if you go frequently.
 Check your plan’s website to see what you can get with your contract.
-If you’re with a Medicare Advantage plan, the SilverSneakers and Silver&Fit programs offer free or very-low-cost memberships at lots of gyms.
+If you’re with a Medicare Advantage plan, the SilverSneakers and Silver&Fit programs have free or very-low-cost memberships at many gyms.

 Home Security Systems

-We find that because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—even the most basic protective measures will improve your security.
-Several ways to shore up your home are more effective—and much cheaper—than alarm systems: Secure all doors with good deadbolt locks; lock all windows accessible from the outside; set up lighting systems that deter burglars; and improve your own safety habits.
+Because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—we find that even the most basic protective measures will improve your security.
+It’s more effective to secure all doors with good deadbolt locks; lock all windows accessible from the outside; set up lighting systems that deter burglars; and improve your own safety habits.

 Home Warranties

-Home warranty companies run lots of ads promising to save you thousands of dollars when something goes wrong with your refrigerator, furnace, plumbing, and other appliances and systems.
-But don’t count on the peace of mind these plans promise.
-We find these warranties are terrible deals for most homeowners.
+Home warranty companies run scads of ads promising to save you thousands of dollars when your refrigerator, furnace, plumbing, or whatever breaks down.
+But these warranties are terrible deals for most homeowners.

 Homeowners Insurance Gotchas

-It is important to obtain an accurate estimate of your home’s replacement cost to determine how much dwelling insurance you need.
-The replacement value isn’t the same as market value; the latter includes the value of the land and your home’s foundation—two expensive components of your property that don’t need to be insured against wind, fire, etc. Replacement value is an estimate of what it would cost to rebuild your house completely on the land that you own.
+It’s crucial to obtain an accurate estimate of your home’s replacement cost to determine how much “dwelling” insurance coverage you need.
+The replacement value isn’t the same as market value; the latter includes the value of the land and your home’s foundation—two expensive components of your property that don’t need to be insured against wind, fire, etc. Replacement value is an estimate of what it would cost to rebuild your house completely on your land.

-While many U.S. homes are underinsured, some others are overinsured because disreputable agents tell their clients to buy dwelling coverage equal to their homes’ market value.
+While many U.S. homes are underinsured, others are overinsured, because disreputable agents tell their clients to buy dwelling coverage equal to their homes’ market value.

 Another big source of insurance-spending waste?
-Many homeowners overspend by sticking with the same insurance company year after year instead of periodically shopping around for better rates.
-We find that most homeowners will save more than $500 each year by switching to a lower-priced company; some will save $1,500 or more.
+Many homeowners overspend by sticking with the same insurance company year after year instead of shopping around for better rates.
+Most homeowners will save more than $500 each year by switching to a lower-priced company; some will save $1,500 or more.

 Hotel Parking

-Fortunately, several websites and apps—including BestParking.com and SpotHero.com—can help you find a good spot by providing pricing for garages and parking lots in major metro areas.
-Simply enter an address or select a neighborhood, indicate when you plan to arrive and depart, and these sites map out the total prices for parking facilities in the vicinity.
-You’ll usually find a spot nearby for far less by avoiding hotel parking.
+A bargain room rate becomes less awesome if you have to pay $60 a day to park in the hotel garage.
+Fortunately, several websites and apps—including BestParking.com and SpotHero.com—can help you find a cheaper spot by providing pricing for garages and parking lots in major metro areas.
+Simply enter an address or select a neighborhood, indicate your arrival and departure times, and these sites map out the total prices for parking facilities in the vicinity.
+These nearby spots usually cost less than half of what hotels charge.

-We often can get fees for early or late check-ins waived simply by asking nicely.
-If the hotel isn’t expecting a full house, they’re usually happy to accommodate.
-And members of loyalty programs of some chains get free late check-outs as a perk.
+You can often have fees for early or late check-ins waived simply by asking nicely.
+If the hotel isn’t expecting a full house, it is usually happy to accommodate.
+Loyalty program members of some chains get free late checkouts as a perk.

-If there are no extra rooms at the inn, most places will happily store your bags (tip the bellman) for the day while you sightsee or grab a bite before check-in or after check-out.
+If there are no extra rooms at the inn, most places will store your bags (tip the bellhop) while you sightsee or grab a bite before check-in or after checkout.

 HVAC Maintenance Contracts

-Some heating and A/C companies swear by these contracts, arguing that regular maintenance helps avoid untimely breakdowns during peak-usage months.
-But many really push these plans to keep their technicians busy during otherwise slow months—and to maintain a steady flow of revenue.
+Some heating and AC companies urge their customers to sign up for maintenance plans, arguing that regular visits help avoid untimely breakdowns during peak-usage months.
+But many actually push these contracts to keep their technicians busy during otherwise slow months—and to maintain a steady flow of revenue.

-Use our ratings to identify a reputable HVAC contractor and ask it how often your equipment needs service.
-If you need professional maintenance visits every year—if, for instance, you have a large house or don’t want to perform even the simplest tasks, like changing filters yourself—a maintenance contract might make sense.
-But most of us won’t benefit much from these plans, and we get a lot of complaints from consumers who buy service contracts and find that technicians discover something to repair on every service visit—at extra cost.
+Use our ratings to identify a reputable HVAC contractor, and ask it how often your equipment should be serviced.
+If you need maintenance visits every year—if, say, you have a large house or don’t want to perform even the simplest tasks, like changing filters—a maintenance contract might make sense.
+But most people won’t benefit much from these plans, and we get many complaints from consumers who buy service contracts and find that technicians discover something to repair on every service visit—at extra cost.
 Some contractors seem to use service contracts as twice-a-year opportunities to squeeze customers for unnecessary repairs.

 The cost of hiring a fully trained designer to redo a living room is typically more than $20,000.
-While many overwhelmed consumers are happy to spend what it takes to get help planning their furniture purchases, there are less expensive options.
+While many overwhelmed consumers are happy to spend this for help planning their furniture purchases, paint colors, and other décor, there are less expensive options.

-Store-based designers sometimes offer limited services, but others do more, from drawing floor plans to advising on color.
-Design services at many furniture stores are free; at others, you pay a small fee, refundable if furniture purchases exceed a certain amount.
+Store-based designers sometimes offer limited services, from drawing floor plans to advising on color.
+Design services at many furniture stores are free; at others, you pay a small fee, refundable if purchases exceed a certain amount.
 At some stores, designers charge hourly rates or flat fees for consultations.

 Internet Modem and Router Rental

-Many cable companies and internet providers charge $12 or more a month to rent their modems and wireless routers.
-You can buy your own for less than $100; the savings from not paying for a monthly rental will quickly pay back your investment.
+Some cable companies and internet providers charge $10-$15/month to rent their modems and wireless routers.
+You can buy your own for less than $100; the savings will quickly pay back your investment.

 Investment Brokerage and Consultation Fees